pretix/pretix-docs/docs/guides/products/index.md

 This section guides you through the basic process of product creation.
 This involves first creating categories, then the products themselves, and finally quotas.
-You cannot create a product without choosing a category for it.
+You cannot create add-on products or products for cross-selling without choosing a category for them.
 You cannot create a quota without adding at least one product to it.
 Thus, this guide will explain those steps in that order.